Orion-Crypto/Saturn-V2-Integration/README.md

 First, we need to install the [pnpm package manager](https://pnpm.io/).

-Next, run the development server:
+Next, install all dependencies and run the development server:

 ```bash
 pnpm i